 “Modern leaders no longer manage people, they manage energy,” says Wakeman, and office drama is an energy drain.
 Managers’ goal is to reduce negative energy, shifting the focus away from why things aren’t working and toward positive energy and creative solutions.

-Ego and a lack of accountability feed workplace drama, but Wakeman’s strategies can stop it in its tracks.
+Ego and a lack of accountability feed workplace drama, but Wakeman’s strategies can teach you how to avoid drama at work.
 By facilitating self-reflection, encouraging negative brainstorming and providing safe spaces for positivity, managers can help teams focus their energy where it belongs: on their work, so performance, productivity and creativity can flourish.